smithjs135/D210---Hosp-Data-Strory/README.md

-# D210---Hosp-Data-Strory
-Hospital dataset strory telling
+# D210 - Storytelling of the Hospital Dataset